Land0fChocolate/NewEmeraldRomHack/README.md

 - Charge Beam: Now 40 BP, 100% Acc with 100% chance for special attack boost.
 - Rock Smash: Now 50 BP with 100% chance for target defense drop.
 - Poison Fang: Now has a 100% chance to poison target.
+- Cut: Now has 30 BP and always crits.

 # Credits